Maybe it’s because my kids are teens and tweens now, but I feel like I don’t hear as many parents talking about sign language anymore.

 There are many different ways to communicate.
 There are many different signs in sign language, and some of them can be difficult to learn.
 Learning how to sign language words can help you learn the hand gestures that go with those signs.

-There are two ways to learn how to do sign language: you can learn by watching and mimicking what others do, or you can learn through doing it yourself.
+There are two ways to learn how to do sign language: you can learn by watching and mimicking what others do, or you can learn by doing it yourself.
 These free download PDFs can help you get started with 25 common words in ASL.

 Signs Language Words